A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators: Proposed Tensor Algorithms

 Here we make a comparison of the computational complexities of the matrix butterfly algorithm, tensor butterfly algorithm, Tucker-ID and QTT for several frequently encountered OIOs with $d=2,3$, namely Green's functions for high-frequency wave equations (where $d=2$ represents two parallel facing unit square plates and $d=3$ represents two separated unit cubes), Radon transforms (a type of Fourier integral operators), and DFT.
 We first summarize the computational complexities of the factorization and application of matrix and tensor butterfly algorithms in \cref{tab:cc}.
 Here we use $r$ to denote the maximum rank of the submatrices or (unfolding and matricization of) subtensors associated with each algorithm.
 In other words, we drop the subscript of $r_m$ and $r_t$ in this subsection.
 We note that $r=O(1)$ for butterfly algorithms, and the computational complexity for matrix and tensor butterfly algorithms is, respectively, $O(dn^d\log n)$ and $O(dn^d)$, for all OIOs considered here.

-The Tucker ID algorithm in \cref{sec:tuckerID} (even with the use of proxy indices to accelerate the factorization), always leads to $r=O(n)$ for OIOs and hence almost always $O(n^{2d})$ factorization and application complexities (see \cref{tab:cc}).
+The Tucker-ID algorithm in \cref{sec:tuckerID} (even with the use of proxy indices to accelerate the factorization), always leads to $r=O(n)$ for OIOs and hence almost always $O(n^{2d})$ factorization and application complexities (see \cref{tab:cc}).
 One exception is perhaps the Green's function for $d=3$, where one can easily show that 4 out of the 6 unfolding matrices have a rank of $O(n)$ and the remaining 2 have a rank of $O(1)$, leading to the $O(n^4)$ computational complexity.
-Overall, we remark that Tucker-like decomposition algorithms are typically the least efficient tensor algorithms for OIOs.
+Overall, we remark that \ylrev{Tucker-type} decomposition algorithms are typically the least efficient tensor algorithms for OIOs.

 The QTT algorithm, on the other hand, is a more subtle algorithm to compare with.
 Assuming that the maximum rank among all steps in QTT is $r$, we first summarize the computational complexities of the factorization and application of QTT.
 For factorization, we only consider the TT-cross type of algorithms, which yields the best known computational complexity among all TT-based algorithms.
 The computational complexity of TT-cross is $O(dr^3\log n)$ \cite{corona2017tensor,oseledets2011tensor}.
 Once factorized, the application cost of the QTT factorization with a full input tensor is $O(dr^2n^d\log n)$ \cite{corona2017tensor}.
 This complexity can be reduced to $O(dr^2r_i^2\log n)$ when the input tensor is also in the QTT format with TT rank $r_i$.
 However, an arbitrary input tensor can have a TT rank up to $r_i=O(n^{d/2})$ (which leads to the same application cost as contraction with a full input tensor).
 Therefore in our comparative study, we stick with the $O(dr^2n^d\log n)$ application complexity.